lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 that respectively returns an empty $\mathcal{D} = \{\}$ and adds an edit $\delta$ to $\mathcal{D}$.
 The `are_compatible` function is described and defined below.
 All other functions (`issubset` and `parents`) have the obvious definition.

 Crucially, by the definition of $parents$, only edits may be added to $\mathcal{D}$ if all vertices they refer to in the vertex deletion set $V^-$ belong to graphs that are already present in $\mathcal{D}$.
-It is thus impossible to create a cyclic parent-child relationship as child edits must always be added to $\mathcal{D}$ after their parents.
+It is thus impossible to create a cyclic parent-child relationship, as child edits must always be added to $\mathcal{D}$ after their parents.

 We say that $\mathcal{D}$ is valid if it can be constructed from a single call to `create_empty`, followed by a sequence of calls to `add_edit`.
 This is equivalent to requiring that _i)_ the parent-child relationship is acylic and _ii)_ the parents of every edit satisfy `are_compatible`.
 For the remainder of this chapter, we will always assume that $\mathcal{D}$ is valid.
 As a consequence, it also follows that the set $ancestors(\delta)$ is always a set of compatible edits.